-Submitting an "Intent to Apply" does not obligate your organization to submit an application, but you should notify Vannessa by email if you decide not to apply.
+Submitting a "notice of intent to apply" does not obligate your organization to submit an application, but you should notify the ATJFG Administrator by email if you decide not to apply.

 B. Application Materials

 Application materials include: 1) cover page; 2) signature page; 3) narrative; 4.) statements of work; 5) project budget detail; 6) project budget summary; and 7) financial statement.